pydio/pydio-doc-admin-guide/5_advanced/5_0_cells_internals.md

 ## Introduction

-Pydio Cells is composed of a set of **micro-services**, which are small, mono-oriented, independant programs communicating together only via defined API's.
+Pydio Cells is composed of a set of **micro-services**, which are small, mono-oriented, independent programs communicating together only via defined API's.
 This does improve flexibility and overall scalability of the system.

 This is transparent for standard, one-node deployments: when you run Pydio Cells with the standard `./cells start` command, all services are started altogether, and a dedicated "proxy" service provides the glue to expose only one HTTP address to the users.
-You certainly do not "have to" run each service independantly on different machines.
+You certainly do not "have to" run each service independently on different machines.

-### Services are stateless and fully independants
+### Services are stateless and fully independent

 As exposed, each micro service exposes its own API, using either a gRPC Protocol or a REST HTTP protocol (more on that later).
 Also, each micro service comes with its own storage.
 Some services rely on a MySQL storage, whereas others currently embed their own on-file database (based on BoltDB).
-This is important as it allows to scale each service independantly depending on the load applied on this service.
+This is important as it allows to scale each service independently depending on the load applied on this service.

 Again, the complexity is hidden from you for standard deployments: the central configuration shares one database for all services.
 Inside this database, each service creates its own tables and relies only on these tables.
 There are *no relational links* betweens the tables of different services.
 By correctly tweaking the configuration file, you can assign a different database server for each server without issue.